nsh578/BTC/README.md

 - DB is MongoDB using `mongoose`

-Planning to create something using solidity and integrate.
+Planning to create something using solidity and integrate, or implement Satoshi's blockchain.
 Any ideas?